springfall2008/batpred/README.md

 ### Workarounds

   - **battery_scaling** - Scales the battery reported SOC Kwh e.g. if you set 0.8 your battery is only 80% of reported capacity.
 If you are going to chart this you may want to use **predbat.soc_kw_h0** as your current status rather than the GivTCP entity so everything lines up
-  - **import_export_scaling** - Scalings the import & export data from GivTCP - used for workarounds
+  - **import_export_scaling** - Scaling the import & export data from GivTCP - used for workarounds
   - **inverter_clock_skew_start**, **inverter_clock_skew_end** - Skews the setting of the charge slot registers vs the predicted start time (see apps.yml)
   - **inverter_clock_skew_discharge_start**, **inverter_clock_skew_discharge_end** - Skews the setting of the discharge slot registers vs the predicted start time (see apps.yml)
-  - **clock_skew** - Skews the local time that Predbat uses (from AppDeamon), will change when real-time actions happen e.g. triggering a discharge.
+  - **clock_skew** - Skews the local time that Predbat uses (from AppDaemon), will change when real-time actions happen e.g. triggering a discharge.

 ### Triggers